Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

+#### Activity Type

+The activity type is crucial when it comes to having good quality speed data from a COROS watch.

+It was possible to infer the activity type of earlier watches by the presence (or absence) of Satellites, HDOP, and COG.

+Since these items are not recorded by the APEX 4 there is no way to determine whether the activity was Speedsurfing.

+This makes it impossible for GPS-Speedsurfing to validate the session.

 ### Loss of Precision

 Unique speeds were extracted from a single APEX 4 session and sorted numerically.
 All speeds above 2.5 kt were in increments of 0.1 kt, but with some minor variation due to the various conversions being performed by the APEX 4.